-As 2013 draws to a close, many of us are looking back on the year that was and pondering where we did well, and where some of us may have gone astray.
-Whether the year was a hilariously amazing success or a complete bust, taking a moment to objectively critique how you did this year gives you an opportunity to make the corrections necessary so that you can hit the ground running in 2014.
+As we near mid-year 2017, many of us are looking back pondering where we did well, and where some of us may have gone astray.
+Whether the year was a hilariously amazing success or a complete bust, taking a moment to objectively critique how you did this year gives you an opportunity to make the corrections necessary so that you can hit the ground running in second-half of 2017.

 Here are 6 reasons for why you didn’t see the results you want in the pool–

 1. Your expectations don’t match up with the work you’ve done.

 Denial is a funny thing.
 How many times have you swum a race, leaving everything in the pool in terms of effort, touched the wall and looked up to see a result that fell far short of your expectations?
 You look at the clock in disbelief, unsure how you could have swum that result given all the work you had done.

 Did you put in the necessary work, though?

 Sure it might seem like you only missed a couple workouts here and there, sick one week, and slacked on the main set every so often, but cumulatively these things can add up rapidly.
 Look back at your training and ask honestly ask yourself, “Based on the work I did leading up to this meet, did I earn this result?”